Volcán San Pedro

 Volcán San Pedro (or Las Yeguas) is a 3020 m stratovolcano on the shores of Lago de Atitlán, in the Sololá Department of southern Guatemala.
 It is part of the mountain range of the Sierra Madre.

 At the base of the volcano is the village of San Pedro La Laguna.

+The following table synthesizes the morphological, bioclimatic, and ecological infrastructure features of the San Pedro stratovolcano within the Lake Atitlán basin: